yellowtree/geoip-detect/readme.txt

 * The Maxmind file downloaded by the plugin will be deleted when the plugin is removed (not only deactivated) in the backend.
 You can remove the file manually from wp-content/uploads/GeoLite2-City.mmdb if needed.

+= 2.11.0 =
+* FIX: Improve performance of unpacking the Maxmind file (Source: Automatic download) - important for hosts with a low max_execution_time.

 = 2.10.0 =
 * NEW: The whitelisted proxies can now be subnets such as `11.11.11.0/24`
 * NEW: Add a ContactForm7-Tag `geoip_detect2_text_input` (see https://github.com/yellowtree/geoip-detect/wiki/API-Documentation#create-a-text-input-that-is-prefilled-with-a-geodetected-property)